shotgunsoftware/developer.shotgunsoftware.com/docs/zh_CN/quick-answers/developing/create-publishes-via-api.md

 # initialize an API object.
 If you have used the Toolkit folder creation
 # to create the folders where the published file resides, you can use this path
 # to construct the API object.
-Alternatively you can create it from any Shotgun
+Alternatively you can create it from any ShotGrid
 # entity using the sgtk_from_entity() method.
 tk = sgtk.sgtk_from_path(file_to_publish)